OpenEvalProject/evals/manuscripts/elife-88376/v1/manuscript.md

 We used gradual activity blockade combined with time-lapse imaging to test the hypothesis that spine numbers follow a biphasic relationship with neural activity, thereby addressing longstanding inconsistencies in spine density findings across the literature (Moulin et al., 2022).
 Many experimental paradigms—such as lesion-based models or pharmacological inhibition—introduce confounding factors, including neuroinflammatory cytokine production (Vlachos et al., 2012; Keck et al., 2013; Vlachos et al., 2013; Barnes et al., 2017), which can independently influence plasticity mechanisms (Turrigiano, 2006; Becker et al., 2013; Kleidonas and Vlachos, 2021).
 Non-traumatic deprivation models like dark rearing (Wallace and Bear, 2004) or whisker trimming (Trachtenberg et al., 2002) result in non-uniform input deprivation across the dendritic arbor, complicating interpretations of spine density changes across compartments.
 Even precise manipulation, such as pre-synaptic blockade (Quinn et al., 2019) or glutamate uncaging near individual spines (Tong et al., 2021), may be limited by their homogeneity of effects or lack of circuit specificity.
 Importantly, even studies using drugs that uniformly target postsynaptic neurons have reported inconsistent effects on spine density (Bacci et al., 2001; Thiagarajan et al., 2005; Wierenga et al., 2005; Fishbein and Segal, 2007; Mitra et al., 2012; Hobbiss et al., 2018), suggesting that the intensity of deprivation may be a key factor.
 Variables such as drug type (non-competitive vs. competitive), experimental context (in vivo vs. in vitro), and circuit integrity strongly modulate the degree of inhibition experienced by target neurons.
 Our previous work in CA1 pyramidal neurons revealed pathway-specific differences in structural, cellular, and molecular responses to synaptic deprivation, highlighting the importance of input origin in shaping plasticity (Lenz et al., 2023a).
 Based on these observations, we hypothesized a biphasic activity-dependent rule: partial activity suppression promotes spine growth, whereas complete inhibition leads to spine loss.
 Indeed, our time-lapse imaging confirmed this prediction.
 Spine density increased following partial AMPA receptor blockade (200 nM NBQX) and decreased under complete inhibition (50 μM NBQX).
 However, we also observed complex changes in spine size under both conditions, suggesting an interaction between functional and structural plasticity, which we discuss in subsequent sections.

 The biphasic structural plasticity model, implemented as a Gaussian-shaped growth curve, successfully reconciled the diverse, activity-dependent changes in spine density observed in our experimental data and simulations.
-With two non-zero setpoints (η>0\begin{document}$ \eta \gt 0$\end{document}), the model predicted a range of synapse number outcomes—including increases, no changes, or reductions—depending on the degree of activity perturbation.
+With two non-zero setpoints ($η>0$), the model predicted a range of synapse number outcomes—including increases, no changes, or reductions—depending on the degree of activity perturbation.
 Notably, silencing-induced synapse loss, which cannot be captured by linear (monotonic) models, falls within the predictive scope of the biphasic rule.
 A key emergent feature of this model is its ability to induce phase transition through modulation of external input or intrinsic connectivity.
 For example, appropriately timed and scaled stimulation can reverse silencing-induced synapse loss, triggering homeostatic rewiring.
 This mechanism may have clinical relevance, potentially informing non-invasive brain stimulation strategies aimed at mitigating stroke-induced network disconnection (Bai et al., 2022).
 In parallel, HSS contributes to synaptic recovery by adjusting synaptic weights, consistent with empirical observations of both synapse numbers and synaptic strength.
 Similar forms of rewiring have been described in previous work by Butz and van Ooyen using the same Gaussian HSP framework (Butz et al., 2009a; Butz and van Ooyen, 2013; Butz et al., 2014).
 Their studies incorporated distance-dependent connectivity and emphasized the need for distinct growth rules for axonal boutons and dendritic spines.
 Our ability to replicate such rewiring in a topology-free, homogeneous network supports and extends their findings.
 It underscores the importance of intrinsic connectivity in governing synapse loss and recovery, even in the absence of predefined spatial constraints.
 Importantly, our co-simulation of structural and functional plasticity revealed a synergistic interaction between these mechanisms—an aspect often overlooked in computational studies, yet critical for interpreting biological data.
 Additionally, inhibitory plasticity may further contribute to the physiological regulation of HSP, as suggested by numerical studies (Sinha et al., 2015); however, this remains beyond the scope of the present work and warrants future investigation.

 Nevertheless, our model suggests a potential mechanism by which injury-related seizures could emerge following otherwise adaptive recovery.
 Stroke is a leading cause of seizures and the development of epilepsy in the elderly population (Beghi et al., 2011; Guekht and Bornstein, 2012; Galovic et al., 2021) with higher seizures incidence reported after hemorrhagic compared to ischemic stroke (Bladin et al., 2000).
 According to our model, cell death and resulting input deprivation initiate a cascade of plastic reorganization aimed at restoring network activity.
 While this reorganization supports functional recovery, it may also create a substrate for epileptiform activity.
 In turn, seizure activity can exacerbate neural damage, creating a vicious cycle of degeneration and maladaptive plasticity.
 A closer examination of the epidemiological data reveals a more nuanced relationship between plasticity and post-stroke seizures.
 Seizures occurring after stroke are typically classified by onset time: acute symptomatic seizures (or early seizures) occur within seven days of infarct and are linked to metabolic or toxic effects of stroke, whereas remote symptomatic seizures (or late seizures) arise after one week and carry a higher risk of developing into chronic epilepsy (Galovic et al., 2021).
 Although structural and functional plasticity occur within minutes to days, the timing of late seizures aligns more closely with prolonged, plasticity-driven network remodeling.
 Additional risk factors—such as younger age (<65 years) (Phan et al., 2022) and cortical involvement (Galovic et al., 2018)—have been associated with both increased seizure susceptibility and heightened neural plasticity.
 These insights suggest that plasticity itself may contribute to post-stroke epileptogenesis.
 Accordingly, interventions that modulate neural plasticity such as antiepilepsy drugs (Chang et al., 2022; Ryu et al., 2024) or non-invasive brain stimulation (Adeyemo et al., 2012; Aderinto et al., 2024) hold promise not only for post-stroke rehabilitation but also for seizure prevention in at-risk populations.